mikesmithgh/za/README.md

 - User and pizza information is stored in a postgres database.
 The postgres data directory `./postgres-data/` is mounted to the running docker container to persist information between sessions.
 - The database schema and migrations are managed via flyway (see [migration](./src/main/resources/db/migration/))
-- Docker Compose is used to run the `za` sprint boot application and `postgres` database
+- Docker Compose is used to run the `za` spring boot application and `postgres` database

 ## 🏃 Build and Run
 ```sh